We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - tight hamstring muscles

 Plica are small folds in the joint lining.
 Medial plicae cover your inner knee.
-Overuse, such as from repeatedly flexing your knee, can irritate the medial plicae.
+Overuse, such as from repeatedly flexing your knee, can irritate the medial plicae, causing plica syndrome.

-If you suffer a direct blow to your knee, such as a being hit by a blunt object or falling hard, you could bruise your knee bone.
+If you experience a direct blow to your knee, such as being hit by a blunt object or falling hard, you could bruise your knee bone.
 This is also known as a knee contusion.

 A knee contusion could cause inner knee pain, depending on where you were hit.
 Other symptoms of knee contusions include: